shamasis/sleep-ms/README.md

 # sleep-ms

-Sleep MS is primarily a command-line tool that emulates BASH [SLEEP](https://en.wikipedia.org/wiki/Sleep_%28Unix%29) command using NodeJS.
+Sleep MS is a command-line tool that emulates BASH [SLEEP](https://en.wikipedia.org/wiki/Sleep_%28Unix%29) command using NodeJS with the propose to work fine in any operating system.

 ## Why sleep-ms?